waltervanheuven/psychopy-on-M1/README.md

 # PsychoPy v2021.2.3 on an M1 Mac (Apple Silicon)

 The current version of [PsychoPy](https://www.psychopy.org) runs on M1 Macs through Rosetta 2.
-Below are instructions to install a native Apple Silicon (arm64) version of PsychoPy on an M1 MacBook Pro running macOS Monterey 12.1.
+Below are instructions to install a native Apple Silicon (arm64) version of PsychoPy on an M1 MacBook Pro running macOS Monterey (version 12.1).

 ## 1. Install native Python for M1 Macs